giovannabbottino/notebook/_docs/data_structure/list/linked_list.md

 How to [implement](#implement) a Linked List?
 {: .fs-6 .fw-300  }

 I hope that you already know what is a [list]({{site.baseurl}}/data_structure/list).
-If you don't, go read it.
+You can read about it [here]({{site.baseurl}}/data_structure/list).

-There are three types of linked lists: Singly, Doubly, and (Singly or Doubly) Circular.
+There are three types of linked lists: Singly, Doubly, and Circular (Singly or Doubly).

-In both, you can find a head and a tail, the difference remains that in a singly linked list the node references only to the next.
-A doubly linked list has two, one to the next node and another to the previous node.
-In this case, the next reference in last node is equal to NULL.
-That changes in the circular linked list, the reference is equal to the head.
+In singly and doubly, you can find a *head* and a *tail*, the difference remains that in a singly linked list the node references only to the *next* element.
+A doubly linked list has two pointers, one to the *next* node and another to the *previous* node.
+In those cases, the *next* in last node and *prev* in the first node reference is equal to NULL.
+That changes in the circular linked list, at the last node the *next* reference is equal to the *head* and the first node the *prev* reference is equal to the *tail*.
 You can see the image to understand better.

 <a href="{{ site.baseurl }}/assets/images/list/linked_list.jpg" data-toggle="lightbox">
     <img src="{{ site.baseurl }}/assets/images/list/linked_list.jpg" class="img-fluid" />